 Last week we had a great chat with Susan Cisco.
-She’s a very experienced old hand in the IG business and both John Isaza and I have known her and worked with her for a long time, so it was great to have an opportunity to sit down with her and talk shop.
 Many of you will know Susan as an early advocate and theorist for the “big bucket” approach to retention scheduling.
 In light of the many developments in the privacy area these days, retention schedules generally and the big bucket/little bucket debate have become more relevant than ever.

 Susan and Mr. Isaza – no stranger himself to big bucket theory – gave us a great overview of how privacy interacts with a big bucket retention schedule, and how Access’s Virgo retention scheduling software can help solve this conundrum.
 It’s a challenge, because so many privacy laws deal with information at a fairly granular content level, but it can be – and must be – done, and besides Virgo, Access has a lot of ways we can help you.
 Bottom line here – you need a retention schedule more than ever these days, and you need a robust privacy compliance program to go with it.

 We also had a terrific discussion about metadata tags, specifically around leaving little stubs there after you have deleted electronic data to prove that it was there and got deleted.
 All three of us have strong views on this – my own position is that, as an evidentiary matter in legal proceedings, metadata stubs are more trouble than they’re worth: